Masab12/Masab12/README.md

 ---

-## 🤖 AI & Automation Projects

-### Support Bot – AI Agent for Customer Service
-Built using LangChain, Groq’s Llama 3 model, and FAISS vector search.
-This chatbot provides accurate responses from a custom knowledge base, handles user queries in natural language, and includes memory for context-aware conversations.
-It’s built with a fast backend and a simple frontend for easy deployment on websites or internal tools.

----

 ## 🎮 Game Projects

 I develop mobile-first hyper-casual games using Unity and C#.
 My games are designed for short, addictive play loops with optimized UI, basic multiplayer using Photon, and monetization via ads and leaderboards.